lhmouse/asteria/doc/quick-guide.md

 ## Lambdas

 The most common scenario where lambdas are useful is probably sorting.
-For example, this sorts an array of integers in ascending order:
+For example, in order to sort an array of integers in ascending order, we do

 ```
 #1:1> std.array.sort([8,4,6,9,2,5,3,0,1,7])